 The so called ‘War on Drugs’ never existed.
+The idea that there is or has been a war against drugs is a lie, it’s classic prohibition propaganda.
 There has never been a campaign against drugs.
-Society and governments appreciate the benefits and pleasures derived from drugs.
+Let me explain.
+Society and governments have always appreciated the wide ranging benefits and pleasures derived from drugs.
 Drugs have never been as popular as they are now.
-The overall availability, promotion and use of pharmaceutical and legal highs such as caffeine, alcohol, tobacco and sugar, has never been greater.
-These drugs escaped under the radar of the prohibitionist drug discourse that conveniently excludes them.
+The availability, promotion and use of pharmaceutical and legally approved drugs such as caffeine, alcohol, tobacco and sugar, has never been greater.
+However, prohibition propaganda has conveniently resulted in these drugs escaping under the radar of the prohibitionist drug discourse, and these substances are incorrectly, not perceived as drugs.

 Anyone seeking to expose or challenge the drug apartheid, risks being ridiculed, and is vulnerable to public humiliation, as experienced by Professor David Nutt.
 The unwarranted and ill-founded attack on David Nutt was no isolated incident.
 Further, to deter any association with outlawed drugs, armed forces, customs officials, and police invest massive energy and resources, while magistrates and Judges impose some of the severest sentences available to the courts for drug violations.
 Such is the power of the drug apartheid, that a criminal conviction for using the ‘wrong drug’ results in life-long consequences for travel, employment, housing, relationship and opportunities.
 The ever increasing business opportunities and technologies, spawned from the drug apartheid, drug testing (urine, blood, hair, sweat, saliva, and waste water!), has enabled the oppressive regime to extend beyond law enforcement agencies, to the civil arena, so that surveillance, monitoring and sanctions to maintain the drug apartheid are now carried out by employers, benefit agencies, schools, colleges and even in homes by parents on their children.